-We understand now that it does not ‘prove’ anything with regards to chemicals in your brain that are “being problematic and causing mood symptoms i.e. imbalanced levels” and that therefore you need to take a specific medication (or many medications as is the norm these days) to correct this ‘proven’ imbalance.
+We understand it does not prove anything with regards to chemicals in your brain that are being problematic and causing mood symptoms (i.e. imbalanced levels) and that therefore you need to take a specific medication – or many medications as is the norm these days – to correct this imbalance.

-That hypothesis and purported reality is false we now understand.
-Taking lithium for bipolar is not the same thing as being prescribed insulin to treat a diagnosed condition of diabetes.
-But that does not mean that lithium may not help you if you are suffering from Manic Depression – now called BP-1.
+That hypothesis and purported reality is false.
+Taking lithium for bipolar is not the same thing as being prescribed insulin to treat a diagnosed condition of diabetes, for example.

 How Was the Chemical Imbalance Theory Developed?

 If you are thinking, like I used to, that those smart scientist types did some heavy duty tinkering in a lab somewhere (most likely at a university, right?) and discovered about a mentally ill persons brains (using mice of course).

 They discovered the difference in some (from normal brains) was attributable to chemical levels in the brain being altered i.e. too much or too little of something.